 Our curriculum is engaging and exciting.
 Last year alone, we had all kinds of visits and visitors.
 Pupils from F1 to Y6 enjoyed trips locally and places further away.
 Pupils have enjoyed the wealth of history and culture Hull has to offer.
 But they have also been to places like the Yorkshire Wildlife Park, Beamish and Eden Camp too.
 Y6 go for a day trip to London and enjoy a weekend residential at Robinwood.
 We also have visitors too, like the dinosaur man and the WW2 lady.

-We regularly have themed weeks, like anti-bullying week, e-safety week and British Values Week.
+We regularly have themed weeks, like anti-bullying week, minfulness week, e-safety week and British Values Week.

 We think about others too.
 Last year alone we raised well over £1000 for charity.
 Our charities were The British Heart Foundation, Hull Children’s University and Breathe for Cameron.
-We also held themed days, like Children in Need and the MacMillan coffee morning We also enabled others to raise money too, like Hull Animal Welfare Trust, who had a stall at our Summer Fair.
+We also held themed days, like Children in Need and the MacMillan coffee morning We also enabled others to raise money too, thorough our Summer and Christmas Fairs.

 Parents and Carers are valued as vital in their contribution.
 Termly Parent Voice meetings raise challenges and we listen and respond.
+We have also introduced a Working Party where parents and carers come together and help develop events.
 Leading pupils play their part too.
-Our Academy Council, Play Leaders and lunchtime monitors help shape the academy.
+Our Academy Council and lunchtime monitors help shape the academy.
 Our Head Boy and Girl, Deputy Head Boy and Girl, along with four prefects are responsible and mature academy leaders.
 They are trusted role models and ambassadors for the academy.

 Academy Leaders are held to account by a strong and purposeful Education Advisory Board.
 Recent Curriculum meeting minutes evidenced 44 challenges to leaders.